hanson-hschang/COBRA/README.md

 ###  Unittests

 In this project, a Python framework [`pytest`](https://docs.pytest.org/en/8.2.x/index.html) is used for unit testing.
-To run the unit tests, run the following command:
+To run unit tests, run the following command:

 ```sh
 make test